Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 Fig.~\ref{fig:sed} shows the best-fit SEDs obtained using a combination of stellar and nebular templates, and a combination of stellar and AGN templates.
-We see that both combinations produce a good fit to the total SED, with the combination of stellar and AGN templates slightly preferred (although the derived AGN contribution to the SED is only $\approx 10\%$).
-Both template combinations yield very similar stellar masses, indicating that the obtained stellar mass can be considered robust.
+We see that both combinations produce a good fit to the total SED, with the combination of stellar and AGN templates slightly preferred.
+The derived AGN contribution to the SED is about $\approx 10-40\%$, depending on the wavelength range.
+In any case, both template combinations yield very similar stellar masses, indicating that the obtained stellar mass can be considered robust.
 Reassuringly, for any of the template combinations, the properties of the stellar component are quite similar: in both cases, the stellar metallicity is the lowest possible, the age is quite young ($\approx 44-124 \, \rm Myr$) and the colour excess is significant.
 Forcing \textsc{Cigale} to consider only higher metallicity models and/or higher ages reduces the output E(B-V) value, but the resulting reduced $\chi^2$ is significantly higher, indicating that these alternative solutions are not preferred.

 We investigated whether this need for dust attenuation for the stellar continuum could be related to the special conditions revealed by the spectral properties of {\it Pseudo-LRD-NOM}.
-To do this we compared the rest-frame UV continuum slope $\beta_{\rm UV}$ derived from \textsc{Cigale}'s best-fit stellar models with those produced by \textsc{Cloudy} for the models that best reproduce the spectral line ratios (Fig.~\ref{fig:lineratios} and \ref{fig:lrolderage}).
-For all these models, the intrinsic $\beta_{\rm UV}$ values are very small ($\beta_{\rm UV} < -2$).
-A non-negligible amount of dust attenuation is necessary to reproduce the relatively red $\beta_{\rm UV}^{\rm spec} = -1.2$ measured on {\it Pseudo-LRD-NOM}'s spectrum.
+To do this we compared the rest-frame UV continuum slope directly derived from the spectrum (as the continuum is detected at those rest-frame wavelengths) with those produced by \textsc{Cloudy} for the models that best reproduce the spectral line ratios (Fig.~\ref{fig:lineratios} and \ref{fig:lrolderage}).
+From the observed spectrum we get $\beta_{\rm UV}^{\rm spec} = -1.20 \pm 0.28$, where the error corresponds to the standard deviation obtained from bootstrapping over 500 iterations, with the spectrum being perturbed according to the error spectrum.
+Instead, from the \textsc{Cloudy} models that fit the line ratios we get that the intrinsic $\beta_{\rm UV}$ values are very small ($\beta_{\rm UV} < -2$).
+Therefore, we conclude that a non-negligible amount of dust attenuation is also necessary to reproduce the relatively red rest-frame UV slope measured on {\it Pseudo-LRD-NOM}'s spectrum.